-Issued due to failure to return after receiving an S2, failing to improve following an S2, encouraging conflict amongst students, receiving 3x S1 late marks within a week, unkind language/gesture towards a student, wilful unsafe behaviour, use of mobile phone on school site without staff permission/supervision, vandalism, truancy on site.
+Issued due to failure to return after receiving an S2, failing to improve following an S2, encouraging conflict amongst students, receiving 3x S1 uniform, 3x S1 equipment, 3x S1 late marks within a week, unkind language/gesture towards a student, wilful unsafe behaviour, use of mobile phone on school site without staff permission/supervision, vandalism, truancy on site.
 An S3 is also considered when a student accumulates -8 or more behaviour points (S1 and S2) in a week.

 If a student accumulates six S1 late marks in a week, two after school detentions will be booked.